The poem “Kubla Khan" by Samuel Taylor Coleridge

 c) In a sunless sea

-d) In a city
+d) In a mountain

 Correct answer: c) In a sunless sea